 where $\nu(G_{P})$ denotes the $GF(2)$-nullity of the adjacency matrix of $G_{P}$, i.e., the difference between $\left\vert V(G_{P})\right\vert $ and the $GF(2)$-rank.
-(The adjacency matrix of $G_{P}$ is the $V(G_{P})\times V(G_{P})$ matrix over $GF(2)$ in which a diagonal entry is nonzero if and only if the corresponding vertex is looped, and an off-diagonal entry is nonzero if and only if the two corresponding vertices are adjacent.)
+(The adjacency matrix of $G_{P}$ is the $V(G_{P})\times V(G_{P})$ matrix over $GF(2)$ in which a diagonal entry is nonzero if and only if the corresponding vertex is looped, and an off-diagonal entry is nonzero if and only if the two corresponding vertices are neighbors.)
 The original Cohn-Lempel equality is essentially the special case in which $c(F)=1$ and no $\psi$ transition appears in $P$.

 Some examples appear in Figure \ref{dirintf3}.
-In the top row we see three circuit partitions $P_{1},P_{2},P_{3}$ of the undirected version of the graphs $D_{1}$ and $D_{2}$ of Figure \ref{dirintf1}; the transition labels indicate the relationships between these circuit partitions and the Euler circuit of $D_{1}$ indicated in Figure \ref{dirintf1}.
+Three circuit partitions $P_{1},P_{2},P_{3}$ of the undirected version of the graphs $D_{1}$ and $D_{2}$ of Figure \ref{dirintf1} are depicted in the top row.
+Each circuit is traced out by maintaining the dash pattern when traversing a vertex; the dash pattern may change when traversing an edge, though.
+Transition labels indicate the relationships between these circuit partitions and the Euler circuit of $D_{1}$ indicated in Figure \ref{dirintf1}.
 The corresponding graphs $G_{P_{i}}$ appear in the second row.
 In the third row of Figure \ref{dirintf3} we see the same three circuit partitions, now with transition labels that indicate their relationships with the Euler circuit of $D_{2}$ indicated in Figure \ref{dirintf1}.
 The corresponding graphs $G_{P_{i}}$ appear in the fourth row.
 The circuit-nullity formula is satisfied because both sets of graphs $G_{P_{i}}$ satisfy $\nu(G_{P_{1}})=2=3-1$, $\nu(G_{P_{2} })=1=2-1$ and $\nu(G_{P_{3}})=0=1-1$.